-The standard way to access databases in the file system is by specifying the path to the database, either absolute or relative to the system directory.
-In a client/server environment, this path is always on the server machine.
+The standard way to access databases in the file system is by specifying the path name of the database.
+The path name can be either an absolute path name or a path name relative to the system directory.
+In a client/server environment, this path name is always on the server machine.

 By default, you can connect to databases within the current system directory (see Defining the system directory).
-To connect to databases within the current system, just specify the database name on the connection URL.
+To connect to databases within the current system directory, just specify the base name of the database on the connection URL.
 For example, if your system directory contains a database called myDB, you can connect to that database with the following connection URL:

+'''

 jdbc:derby:myDB

+'''

-The full call within a Java program would be:
+The full method call within a Java program would be:

+'''

-Connection conn =DriverManager.getConnection("jdbc:derby:myDB");
+Connection conn = DriverManager.getConnection("jdbc:derby:myDB");

+'''